One unit of credit equals four semester hours.

 ENG 415 Literary Theory

 An examination of literary critical history, or what is said and assumed about texts, writers and readers in selected historical moments or by thematic connection.
-Traces Western classical tradition to contemporary critical approaches.
+Considers both Western classical and contemporary critical texts.
 Recommended for students with junior or senior standing.
 Prerequisite: any ENG-prefixed literature course.
 Alternate years, 2017–2018.

 ENG 416 History and Structure of English